lixinW/ship-hats-docs/web-app-tutorial.md

     git push origin master # trigger pipeline to run
     ```

 5. Observe the pipeline status.
-This can be done through the **Pipeline** section under **CI/CD** in the navigation bar.
+This can be done through the **Pipeline*- section under **CI/CD*- in the navigation bar.
 Click on the pipeline under the status column accordingly.
 The various jobs and stages defined in .gitlab-ci.yml can now be seen.
 To view the output of each job, click on the individual job.

 6. Verify that the pipeline passes the `static-test` stage but fails at the `deploy-to-testing-env` stage